 Benefits of Using A Non-Attorney to File For Custody

 There are several benefits of using a non-attorney to file for custody in California.
 At A People’s Choice, we are well-versed in California custody procedures and forms.
-We can prepare the required forms you need to file a petition for custody and file them with your local court.
-If you are looking to obtain child custody, contact us at 800-747-2780 to find out how we can help!
+Plus, we can prepare the required forms to file a petition for custody and file them with your local court.
+If you are looking to obtain child custody in California, contact us at 800-747-2780 to find out how we can help!